Flash powder: Safety and handling

 Flash powders often release deadly amounts of explosive force.
 Nearly all flash powder mixtures are sensitive to shock, friction and electrostatic discharge.
-Additionally, accidental contaminants such as strong acids or sulfur compounds can sensitise some of them even more.
-Because flash powder mixtures are easy to initiate, there is a high risk of accidental explosion which can inflict severe blast/fragmentation injuries, e.g. blindness, explosive amputation, permanent maiming, or disfigurement.
-Fatalities have occurred.
+Additionally, accidental contaminants such as strong acids or sulfur compounds can cause some mixtures to become more sensitive.
+Because flash powder mixtures are easy to initiate, there is a high risk of accidental explosion which can inflict severe blast/fragmentation injuries, e.g. blindness, explosive amputation, permanent maiming, or disfigurement; in rare cases fatalities have occurred.

 Flash powders are often highly sensitive to friction, heat/flame and static electricity.
 A spark of as little as 0.1–10 millijoules can set off certain mixtures.

-Most flash powder formulations (especially those that use micrometre flake aluminium powder or fine magnesium powder as their fuel) can self-confine and explode in relatively small quantities.
+Most flash powder formulations (especially those that use micrometer flake aluminum powder or fine magnesium powder as their fuel) can self-confine and explode in relatively small quantities.
 This makes flash powder dangerous to handle, as it can cause severe hearing damage and amputation injury even when sitting in the open.

 Self-confinement occurs when the mass of the pile provides sufficient inertia to allow high pressure to build within it as the mixture reacts.
 This is referred to as inertial confinement, and it is not to be confused with a detonation.